 Luckily in the past year I have lived in or traveled to places I love.
 And I had to eat, often in restaurants ranging from neighborhood bistros to international pantheons.
 The philosophical possibilities and truths as well as our semantic responses to the word “best,” I will set aside.
 If the best is an unachievable concept or reality, I am happy to share news of the meals I enjoyed most, that gave me the most pleasure.
 They were rarely at the three-star Michelin eateries, but also rarely at spots below the one-star level, officially awarded or not.
 My “best” meals reflect my taste for “real” food and intense taste.
 I shun chi-chi places where the look has to impress (thank you Instagram) and the amount of additions to the plate (including even courses “from the chef”) and seasonings too that often crush the main ingredients and what you thought you were ordering.
 Most places I enjoyed have limited and ever-changing menus, which makes for a unique meal with the best and freshest and more often than not local products.
 The optional wine pairing options can be a gustatory enhancement, a delicious experience, and also offer pain-free relief from often exotic and partly incomprehensible wine lists.

-Here in alphabetical order are ten recommendations:
+Here are some recommendations:

 Chez Bruno, 2350 Route des Arcs, Lorgues; tel.
 0494859393